 Shopping in New York doesn’t have to be all Louis Vuitton and boutiques – in fact, it’s even more praised for its unique holiday markets that highlight crafters, artists, artisans and independent makers.

 Holiday Shops at Bryant Park: With more than 125 boutique-style shops, Bryant Park is a charming winter wonderland that promises the best urban shopping experience.
-Open from October 30 – January 3, the Holiday shops offer distinctive apparel, jewelry, local artisan goods, and decorations.
+The Holiday shops offer distinctive apparel, jewelry, local artisan goods, and decorations.
 Make a stop at Celsius to warm up with one of the delicious offerings on their “Winter Favorites” menu.
 Their cocktail menu features inventive season-inspired creations, including the Apple Cider Margarita, vodka Snow Cone, warm Irish Winter coffee, and Steamy Vine spiced wine.
 Be sure to make a stop on December 2 for their 10th annual Tree Lighting at Bank of America Winter Village at Bryant Park.
 Be sure to rent a pair of skates and take advantage of their central Skating Pavilion.

 Union Square Holiday Market: A favorite amongst locals, the Union Square Holiday Market boasts more than 150 vendors.
-Open from November 19 – December 24, this intimate and welcoming holiday shop is excited to introduce an extended “Little Brooklyn” section this year, with an expansive collection of trusted Brooklyn artisan goods.
+This intimate and welcoming holiday shop is excited to introduce an extended “Little Brooklyn” section this year, with an expansive collection of trusted Brooklyn artisan goods.
 Union Square Holiday Market has extensive artwork offerings, socially conscious and sustainable goods, décor, home goods, candles, handmade jewelry, winter accessories, and so much more!
 And if all that perusing works up an appetite, grab a hot apple cider and warm mini-doughnuts at Doughnuttery, enjoy a savory or sweet Bar Suzette crepe, or a vegetarian soup from Taste of Persia.

-Grand Central Holiday Fair: The only holiday market in the city hosted indoors, Grand Central invites you to their 15th annual Holiday Fair, presenting 76 vendors in the prestigious Vanderbilt Hall.
-From November 16 – December 24, stop in at this New York City landmark for your holiday shopping needs.
+Grand Central Holiday Fair: The only holiday market in the city hosted indoors, Grand Central invites you to their annual Holiday Fair, presenting an array vendors in the prestigious Vanderbilt Hall.
+Stop in at this New York City landmark for your holiday shopping needs.
 Stock up on art, clothing, handbags, jewelry, collectibles, and even gifts for your pooch!
 Once you’re ready to make off with your findings, explore one of the many dining internal options located in Grand Central Market.
 Praised by publications and visitors across-the-board, you’ll find farm-fresh fare, artisan goods, and food purveyors.
 Grand Central Station additionally boasts one of the most jovial arrangements of holiday décor.
-After departing from Grand Central, take a stroll down 5th Avenue and Broadway to observe some of the most impressive holiday storefront displays, which seem to get more extravagant with each passing year.
+After departing from Grand Central, take a stroll down 5th Ave and Broadway to observe some of the most impressive holiday storefront displays, which seem to get more extravagant with each passing year.

 While Broadway has a myriad of theatrical performances to experience during the holiday season, a favorite amongst visitors is the Radio City Christmas Spectacular.
-This festive performance takes place in one of the most famous venues in the nation – Radio City Music Hall.
+This festive performance takes place Radio City Music Hall, one of the most famous venues in the nation.
 Having been a tradition since 1932, the notorious Rockettes put on a show that’s always aiming to set the bar higher.
 If you’d like to intermix with locals at a more intimate performance, sign up for a Groupmuse.
 Groupmuse allows community members to open up their living space to host chamber music “house parties.”
 Sign up for free, find an NYC event that compels you, and prepare to meet some of the finest, forward-thinking community members of diverse origins.